Optimize token usage to keep your costs down

 Check the output in the terminal to see if the command ran successfully.
 This command removes unnecessary files from the codebase, which reduces the project size.

-.
-In this file, you can list any files or folders that Bolt should exclude from the AI context window.
-For example, here is our Vite React starter’s ignore file.
+file, list any files or folders that Bolt should exclude from the AI context window.

 Break a large app into smaller chunks, and glue it all back together outside of Bolt later.
 For example, separating the backend and frontend into different projects is a common developer pattern.
 Be careful doing this if you don’t have experience as a developer.